Understanding Focal Length and Focal Distance Difference |

 Key Differences Between Focal Length and Focal Distance:

-Focal length is the distance between the lens’s optical centre and the camera’s sensor when focused at infinity, while focal distance is the distance between the camera’s sensor and the focused subject within the scene.
+DefinitionThe distance between the lens’s optical center and the image sensor when focused at infinity.The distance between the subject and the camera’s image sensor.

 Practical Considerations: